1969Courtesy Denver Public Library Western History Collection Archives, Denver Post (1969, November 9, p.30)

 Southeast Rail Extension Opens

-Service will be extended along the E, F, and R Lines into the Sky Ridge, Lone Tree City Center, and Ridge Gate areas on May 19.
+Service is extended along the E, F, and R Lines into the Sky Ridge, Lone Tree City Center, and Ridge Gate areas on May 19.
 With the addition of the three stops comes 1,300 new parking spaces.Learn More

 We have more exciting things happening this year, so check back often to see how this timeline is expanded.